Super-resolution Reconstruction of Single Image for Latent features: Methods

-\textbf{Conditional Encoding based on Variational Auto-Encoder:}For Conditional Encoding in DDPM, we also designed the Conditional Variational Auto-Encoder (CVAE) \cite{DBLP:conf/www/LiangKHJ18}.
-The CVAE is a variational inference modeling of the hidden $Z$ and observed variables $C \in {X_{1,2...T}}$ using a reparameterization technique.
-The CVAE can project the conditional ${X_i}$ into the latent space and thus learn the latent conditional probability distribution.
-The decoder of UNet will refer to the conditional features ${F_c}$, which are output from CVAE, to learn the feature map ${F_g}$ for the prediction of UNet noise $\varepsilon $.
-The CVAE model is mainly divided into Feature Encoder, Hidden Variable $Z$, and Feature Decoder, as shown in Fig. \ref{fig_2}. the Feature Encoder of CVAE is mainly used to fit the Likelihood Function, which is calculated as shown in Eq. (\ref{eq9}).
+\textbf{Conditional Encoding based on Variational Auto-Encoder: }We also designed a CVAE \cite{DBLP:conf/www/LiangKHJ18}, which allows ${X_i}$ to retain more diverse feature information about the condition.
+CVAE models the variational inference of the latent variable $Z$ and the observed variable $C \in {X_{1,2...T}}$ using the reparameterization trick.
+CVAE can project ${X_i}$ into the latent space, thereby learning the latent conditional probability distribution.
+The decoder of UNet learns the feature map ${F_g}$, which is used to predict the noise $\varepsilon$ in UNet by referring to the conditional feature ${F_c}$ output of CVAE.
+The CVAE model mainly comprises a feature encoder, latent variable $Z$, and feature decoder, as depicted in Figure \ref{fig_2}.
+The feature encoder of CVAE is used to fit the likelihood function, which is calculated using Eq. (\ref{eq9}):

-The values of the Likelihood Functions depend on the results of the ${\mu _\theta }$ and ${\sigma _\theta }$ Functions calculations.${\mu _\theta }$ and ${\sigma _\theta }$ learn the mean and variance of the Gaussian distribution, respectively, and they thus learn the relationships between pixels and represent them in a probabilistic model.
-The hidden variable $Z$ can be denoted by ${\mu _\theta }$ and ${\sigma _\theta }$ respectively in CVAE,which is calculated as shown in Eq. (\ref{eq10}).
+The value of the likelihood function depends on the results of functions ${\mu _\theta }$ and ${\sigma _\theta }$, which learn the mean and variance of the Gaussian distribution, respectively.
+They learn the relationships between pixels and represent them using a probabilistic model.
+In CVAE, the latent variable $Z$ can be represented by ${\mu _\theta }$ and ${\sigma _\theta }$, calculated as shown in Eq. (\ref{eq10}).

-Where the hidden variable $Z$ is sampled from the Gaussian distribution $Q(Z) = N \sim (0,I)$, as shown in Figure \ref{fig_2}.
-To ensure that randomness is introduced in the sampling process and that the probability distribution learned by CVAE is close to a Gaussian distribution, we use KL Divergence to optimize CVAE, which is calculated as shown in Eq. (\ref{eq11}).
+The latent variable $Z$ is sampled from the Gaussian distribution $Q(Z) = N \sim (0,I)$, as shown in Figure \ref{fig_2}.
+To ensure that randomness is introduced during sampling and that the probability distribution learned by CVAE is close to the Gaussian distribution, we use KL divergence to optimize CVAE, calculated using Eq. (\ref{eq11}):